oluwafisayomi-balogun/Danny-SQL-Challenge/README.md

-# SQL-Projects
+# Danny 8-week SQL Challenge
 My repository showing in-depth knowledge of SQL using case studies in 8WeekSQLChallenge.
 The 8 Week SQL Challenge is started by Danny Ma which consists of different SQL challenges.

 Each case-study folder contains the following files
-> A readme file explaining the problem statement and datasets used
+> 1. A readme file explaining the problem statement and datasets used
-> SQL file to create the schema, tables and loading data
+> 2. SQL file to create the schema, tables and loading data
-> MD files which contains SQL queries answering the respective challenge questions
+> 3. MD files which contains SQL queries answering the respective challenge questions

 Note: